pudly/schmopera-hugo/content/articles/opera-haters-they-exist-thats-alright.md

 ---
-title: "Opera haters: they exist, & that's alright"
+title: "Opera haters: they exist, &amp; that&#039;s alright"
 ---

 There's an understandable amount of [opera love](/another-opera-apologist-part-1/) here on Schmopera, because, well, we do love it.